Open to Pitzer students only. Program options subject to change.

 At least one area studies in Spanish literature or film, European history, or political studies is strongly recommended.
 Additional preparation options include: Comparative Politics; Intercultural Communications; Language Culture and Society; Introduction to International/ Intercultural Studies; Introduction to Sociocultural Anthropology or The World Since 1492.

 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
-If accepted by Pitzer, students will then be asked to complete the Autonomous University of the Yucatan application.
+If accepted by Pitzer, students will then be asked to complete the University of Leon application.

 Full Year: September to early July

-Students are required to take a full course load at the University including a Spanish language course and one course with content on Spanish history, politics, literature or culture.
+Students are required to take a full course load at the university.
+Students who are enrolled in the regular university track are expected to take at least one course with content on Spanish history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 León offers language programs for beginning, intermediate and advanced Spanish learners.
 (See below under Course Options.)